Snapchat/camera-kit-reference/samples/android/camerakit-sample/camerakit-sample-custom-input/README.md

-# CameraKit Sample Custom Input App
+# Camera Kit Sample Custom Input App

-An app that demonstrates how to setup a custom input to the CameraKit's processing pipeline:
+An app that demonstrates how to setup a custom input to the Camera Kit's processing pipeline:

 ![demo](../.doc/sample_input_demo.png)